aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/asposeocr/recognizemultipleimages/_index.md

 ## RecognizeMultipleImages(string) {#recognizemultipleimages_2}

 Recognizes multiple images packed in ZIP archive or from folder with default settings.
 Nested archives and folders are not supported.
 Max amount of processed images is 20.
-Supports GIF, PNG, JPEG, BMP, TIFF.
+Supports GIF, PNG, JPEG, BMP, TIFF, JFIF.

 ```csharp
 public List<RecognitionResult> RecognizeMultipleImages(string path)